matheusleite01/Fintech/README.md

 - React: JavaScript library for building user interfaces.
 - Typescript: a strict syntactic superset of JavaScript and adds optional static typing to the language.
--Recharts: [Recharts]('https://recharts.org/en-US/') is a composable charting library built on React components.
+- Recharts: [Recharts]('https://recharts.org/en-US/') is a composable charting library built on React components.
 It makes integrating charts into our React application seamless and easy.

 <br>